mccsssk2/09.CoronaryVasculature-FIP2018/README.md

 # Use.

 The driver function in the source is srkVasculature.c.
 The user can replace the morphometry and connectivty to use specific experimental data.
 A geometry is generated, in this case idealized cardiac ventricles.
+Within the geometry, 1, 2, or 3 spatially optimised binary trees representing coronary vasculature are generated using the Bassingthwaighte-Beard boundary avoidance and volume filling suggestions.
+Output is ASCII text and VTK.
 Compiling is using the provided makefiles.
 Since the optimization is serial and takes a long time, multiple instances are generated to allow averaging over an ensemble.
-The program outputs the optimial structure with data for blood flow, pressure, resistance, and other metrics.
+The program outputs the optimial structure with output for steady state blood flow, pressure, resistance, and other metrics.
 Code for postprocessing is provided.
-The end result is an indicative blood flow distribution under imposed conditions, e.g. stenosis of LAD.
+Simple tree pruning is provided.
+The end result is an indicative blood flow distribution under imposed conditions, e.g. stenosis of the largest vessels left circumflex/LAD/RCA.

 # Maintainer.